-- Apply Henna to your hair in small batches using a brush.
-Make sure that the dye is applied to every corner of the hair and scalp.
+- Apply henna to your hair in small batches using a brush.
+Ensure that the dye is applied to every corner of the hair and scalp.

 - Keep the applied mixture for 2-3 hours until it is dry, indicating it is ready to rinse off.

 - Rinse off with cold water.

 - Never use any other hair product after washing off the henna.

 - After applying the henna, wet the hair a little bit.